-The British lord William and his wife, lady Mildred, are having their monthly sexual intercourse on a Sunday afternoon, just before their afternoon tea.
-They didn’t know much about having better orgasms (or full body orgasms) and how to use sound.
+William and his wife, Mildred, are having their monthly sexual intercourse on a Sunday afternoon, just before their afternoon tea.
+They didn’t know about full body orgasms or how to use sound for better orgasms.

 – William, is it “in” yet?

 – Yes, Mildred, it’s “in”.

 You don’t want to be Mildred, do you?

 Sound is one of the basic and crucial ingredients in expanding your orgasmic experience, improving your sex life and empowering yourself as a sexual being.

 Do you easily make sounds when you make love?
 Do you enjoy making sounds?